HashNuke/wordpress-deploy/README.md

 -----

 In 2022, Wordpress is still really good for a lot of sites.
-The new Gutenberg full-site editor is ⭐️⭐️⭐️⭐️⭐️.
+The new Gutenberg full-site editor is 🔥 good.
 I hope this project helps you, just like it helps me host my sites.

 * 😍 Easy to configure
 * 💰 Budget-friendly setup - works just fine on a $5 server